GPD G7A

 GPD G7A becomes much easier to judge once it is forced into the same room as GPD 5005, GPD 7018, and GPD G5.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 GPD G7A versus GPD 5005 is interesting because better value is the obvious angle.
-Compared with GPD G7A, GPD 5005 makes the more obvious play for readers who care about better value.
+GPD 5005 sits close enough to GPD G7A to make the comparison meaningful, but different enough to sharpen the buying decision.
 GPD 5005 is tracked around Discontinued.
 More importantly, gPD G7A versus GPD 7018 is interesting because better value is the obvious angle.
-GPD 7018 sits close enough to GPD G7A to make the comparison meaningful, but different enough to sharpen the buying decision.
+If GPD G7A feels almost right but not quite, GPD 7018 is the sort of nearby detour that can completely change the shortlist.
 GPD 7018 is tracked around Discontinued.
-That said, gPD G7A versus GPD G5 is interesting because better value is the obvious angle.
-That said, compared with GPD G7A, GPD G5 makes the more obvious play for readers who care about better value.
+More importantly, gPD G7A versus GPD G5 is interesting because better value is the obvious angle.
+GPD G5 sits close enough to GPD G7A to make the comparison meaningful, but different enough to sharpen the buying decision.
 GPD G5 is tracked around Discontinued.

 GPD G7A is currently tracked around Discontinued and lands in the Discontinued pricing band.
 This category is ruthless about value perception.
 A handheld can be beloved at one price and impossible to defend at another.